 - Switch between signatures in one click.
 Find your signatures on the Signatures tab and insert any of them into an email message when needed.

-- Edit/update anytime.
-Just click the Edit in browser button and an editor will open in a new browser window.
+- Edit/update your signatures anytime.
+Just click Edit in browser and an editor will open.
+Moreover, you’ll be able to manage editing permissions for your templates.
+Learn more in this article.

 - Set default signatures for new messages and/or replies and forwards to have them automatically inserted in emails.
 Just click on the three dots to the right of the required signature and select the desired settings.